Exploring Viking Roots at Viking Museums Around Scandinavia

-Vikings are not your ancestors you say?
+Or where to go to learn about your fierce ancestors in Scandinavia.
+Not your ancestors you say?
 Could be!
 Read my last post for a wee bit of ancestral insight.
 So when in Rome – you know – you learn about Romans.
 And Italians and the Renaissance and such.
 (Can’t wait to show my kids!)
 When in Scandi-land, you learn about Vikings.
 And at every turn, there seems to be a Viking Museum.
 Ok, slight exaggeration.
 But we’ve been to three in the past 7 months.
-Not because we’re obsessed with the axe-wielding, long-haired, longboat rowing, ancient warrior nation.
+Not because we’re obsessed with the axe-wielding, long-haired, long-boat rowing, ancient warrior nation.
 I mean – I adore THOR.
 Especially Chris Hemsworth’s portrayal of Thor in the modern Marvel adaptation of the Avengers.
 We almost named our first born son Thor.
 Almost.
 Not really.
 But it is a good story.
 Ask me sometime.
 And there’s Oden (Thor’s dad) who gets his own day here – every week – on Onsdag.
-Wednesday.
+Or Wednesday in Danish.
 He inspires me to wander.

 Ok – so you aren’t an Art Historian.
 And you have kids.
-Maybe your kids are like my kids and don’t LOVE museums without a little prompting and engagement opportunity.
-Or maybe you are a tourist, short on time and just want to know WHICH Viking Museet to visit.
+Maybe your kids are like my kids and don’t LOVE museums.
+And you are just a tourist, short on time and just want to know WHICH Viking Museet to visit.
 Ok.
 I hear you.
 The following offers a wee review of the following three:

 Now there are Viking exhibits at the National History Museum in Copenhagen and it will give you great insight into the Viking culture as well, if you are looking for something more along your Baltic cruise tour route or hadn’t planned on excursioning out of Copenhagen.
 But I haven’t been there yet, so won’t include its review.